JanStgmnn/TwitterHelper/README.md

 * Delete all your tweets (Does not include comments)
 * more soon

+**Disclaimer: You will need a Twitter Developer Account with API access for this.
+A version that uses login details will follow soon!**

 ## Installation
 ### Executable Option
 1. Go to Releases and download the latest release